YarnSpinnerTool/YarnSpinner/Documentation/README.md

 ### Windows

-Find the temp folder the installer has downloaded to and is executing from and back it up.
+Find the temp folder the installer has executed from and back it up before it completes installing.

 ### Mac